Breast Reduction Surgery

 - Back, neck, and shoulder pain caused by problems such as arthritis cannot be corrected

-- At our Baltimore area center, breast reduction may be combined with tummy tuck, breast lift, face lift, brow lift, eyelid surgery, rhinoplasty, skin care treatments, BOTOX® Cosmetic, Restylane® injections, or other options to further enhance results.
+- Breast reduction may be combined with tummy tuck, breast lift, face lift, brow lift, eyelid surgery, rhinoplasty, skin care treatments, BOTOX® Cosmetic, Restylane® injections, or other options to further enhance results.
 Dr. Schuster is also recognized as a top Baltimore breast enlargement surgeon.

 Recuperation After Breast Reduction Surgery:

-- The vast majority of patients at our Baltimore area center are extremely satisfied with their breast reduction surgery and experience minimal discomfort.
+- The vast majority of our patients are extremely satisfied with their breast reduction surgery and experience minimal discomfort.

 - Temporary side effects may include discomfort (pain/sensitivity), discoloration/swelling, numbness, tightness, lumps/irregularities, restricted activities.